 So, as a plea to you blissfully unaware car-driving morons out there, OPEN YOUR F#@%ING EYES WHEN YOU'RE DRIVING!
 Seriously, if you can't see a motorcycle headlight coming right at you, it's because you just aren't paying close enough attention.
 God help any PEOPLE that might be crossing your path... they don't even have headlights or turn-signals.
 If you aren't 100% when you're behind the wheel, you don't belong there in the first place.

 Oops.
 Sorry, I hadn't realized that some of you have no idea what my new bike looks like (thanks Kenji!)...

 It's a BMW F 650 GS Dual Sport.
 Sweet, I know!
 And it's perfect for where I live, because it's equally at home on the road, or in the dirt!

 3. Would it be a live-action film or animated?
 Does it really make a difference now-a-days?
 Why?
-Computer special effects are so advanced now, it might as well be live-action!
-Of course, if Miyamoto wanted to animate my life's story, I would absolutely not complain.
+Computer special effects are so advanced now it might as well be live-action!
+Of course, if Hayao Miyazaki wanted to animate my life's story, I would absolutely not complain.

 4. Casting: who would play you, members of your family, friends, etc?
 As long as I could play myself, and my girlfriend was played by Elizabeth Hurley, I wouldn't care who else was in the movie.